d33bs/set-website/_posts/2023-XX-XX-Effective-Non-technical-Software-Habits.md

 > Each week we seek to provide a software tip of the week geared towards helping you achieve your software goals.
 If you have any software questions or suggestions for an upcoming tip of the week, please don’t hesitate to reach out to #software-engineering on Slack or email DBMISoftwareEngineering at olucdenver.onmicrosoft.com

 __TLDR (too long, didn't read);__
-Use timeboxing techniques such as [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) to help [modularize](https://en.wikipedia.org/wiki/Modularity) your software work to ensure you don't fall victim to [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law).
+Use timeboxing techniques such as [Pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) or [52/17](https://en.wikipedia.org/wiki/52/17_rule) to help [modularize](https://en.wikipedia.org/wiki/Modularity) your software work to ensure you don't fall victim to [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law).
 Timeboxing may also map well to [Github Issues](https://github.com/features/issues), which allows your software tasks to be further aligned, documented, and chunked in collaboration with others.

 ## Controlling Work Time Expansion